Apple Stops Selling 12-Inch MacBook - The Mac Observer

 12-inch MacBook No Longer For Sale

-A link to buy the 12-inch Macbook no longer appears on the front of the Apple website.
+A link to buy the device no longer appears on the front of the Apple website.

-Furthermore, if you go to Apple’s tool that allows you to compare various products, the device does not appear in the dropdown menu.
+Furthermore, if you go to Apple’s tool that allows you to compare various products, it does not appear in the dropdown menu.
+(Interestingly, it does appear in the menu in the UK store, but not the U.S. I suspect that will change in the near future.)

 Jennifer Stern in the Wall Street Journal confirmed that the device is no more.

 Goodbye forever, MacBook.
 Apple confirms the 12-inch MacBook has been laid to rest.